Intersurgical's automated clad-rack warehouse in Lithuania

 Why install an automated warehouse?

-Intersurgical has decided to build an automated installation to gain the following advantages:
+Intersurgical has decided to build an automated facility to gain the following advantages:

 - Productivity and availability.
 Automated warehouses do away with manual goods movements, eliminating any possibility of error.
 They can operate 24/7 without interruption.